ethyca/fides/docs/fides/docs/installation/configuration.md

 # Configuration

-The Fides application configuration variables are provided in a `fidesops.toml` file.
+The Fides application configuration variables are provided in a `fides.toml` file.
 Fides will use the first config file it reads from the following locations, in order:

 1. At the path specified using the config file argument passed through the CLI
 1. At the path specified by the `FIDES__CONFIG_PATH` environment variable